-Mr. LAM Kwok Ling, aged 56, is General Manager, responsible for the Group's EMS manufacturing operations in China.
+Mr. LAM Kwok Ling, aged 57, is General Manager, responsible for the Group's EMS manufacturing operations in China.
 He joined the Group in December 2011.
 Mr. LAM has more than 20 years' experience in the electronics and EMS industry.
 Prior to joining the Group, he has worked for Sanmina-SCI (China) Ltd., Philips Electronics Hong Kong Ltd., Wong's Electronics Co., Ltd., Maxtor (HK) Ltd., MiniScribe (HK) Ltd., Herald Datanetics Ltd., Mattel Electronics (HK) Ltd., Atlas Electronics Co., Ltd., Chen Hsong Machinery Co., Ltd., etc. in various senior operation, QA and engineering management positions.
+Mr. LAM holds a Higher Diploma in Production & Industrial Engineering from the Hong Kong Polytechnic and a Bachelor of Science degree from the Open University of Hong Kong.

-Mr. LAI Shui Wah, aged 59, is General Manager, responsible for the Group's Tian Pei manufacturing operation in China.
+Mr. LAI Shui Wah, aged 60, is General Manager, responsible for the Group's Tian Pei manufacturing operation in China.
 He joined the Group in September 1997.
 Mr. LAI has more than 20 years' experience in the electronics and computer industry.
 Prior to joining the Group in 1997, he has worked for VTech Computers Limited, Fairchild Semiconductor (Hong Kong) Limited, Digital Equipment International Limited and Ampex Ferrotec Limited.
-Mr. LAI holds a Higher Certificate in Mechanical Engineering from Hong Kong Polytechnic University.
+Mr. LAI holds a Higher Certificate in Mechanical Engineering from the Hong Kong Polytechnic.

-Mr. HUANG Chia Pao, aged 47, is Director of Product of the Group, responsible for the product development of motherboard and miniPC business of the Group.
+Mr. HUANG Chia Pao, aged 48, is Director of Product, responsible for the product development of motherboard and miniPC businesses of the Group.
 Mr. HUANG joined the Group in August 2009.
 Prior to that, he held various product development and management positions in computer hardware companies such as Abit Computer Corp., DFI San Jose and OCZ Technology Group, Inc. in Taiwan and the USA.
 Mr. HUANG holds a Bachelor of Business Administration degree from the National Chung Hsing University in Taiwan.